Party Game Review (‘Loons On Vacation’ Edition)

 In conclusion, Don’t Get Got! was an incredibly fun game.
 It did, at least initially have the opposite effect of engagement.
-People became kind of guarded, like ‘are you trying to trick me’ but half an hour later or a couple of drinks later people would eventually let their guard down and the game was on.
-Some, games were unexpectedly fast, some only lasting a couple of hours.
-After one player has ‘nailed’ three of their dealt cards out six, they have won and game is over.
-In a fit of rage after getting got after happy hour, I showed my butt.
-That was not one of the cards mind you, that was just me mad that I got got.
+People became kind of guarded, like ‘are you trying to trick me’ but half an hour later (or a couple of drinks later) people would eventually let their guard down and the game was on.
+Some, games were unexpectedly fast (an hour) while others lasted a couple of hours longer.
+In a fit of rage after ‘getting got’ after happy hour, I showed my butt.
+That was not one of the cards mind you, that was just me mad that I ‘got got’.
 Cottagemixtape.com highly recommend’s Don’t Get Got!

 Players: Its says 2 – 8 (only 8 pouches), but we would recommend minimum 3.

 Duration: 30 minute game to 3 days (is what the box lists), which is pretty accurate.
 Most games were 2.5 hours amongst 7 people.